tlambert03/nd2/README.md

 f.text_info         # dict of misc info

 f.binary_data       # any binary masks stored in the file.
-See below. f.events            # list of nd2.structures.ExperimentEvent that occurred f.custom_data       # bits of unstructured metadata that start with CustomData f.recorded_data     # returns a dict of lists (passable to pandas.DataFrame) that
-                    # the tabular "Recorded Data" view from in NIS Elements/Viewer
+See below. f.custom_data       # bits of unstructured metadata that start with CustomData f.events()          # returns tabular "Recorded Data" view from in NIS Elements/Viewer
                     # with info for each frame in the experiment.
+                    # output is passabled to pandas.DataFrame

 # allll the metadata we can find...
 # no attempt made to standardize or parse it